ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 --- back

-# Some Name Space IDs {#namespaces}
+# Some Namespace IDs {#namespaces}

-This appendix lists the name space IDs for some potentially interesting name spaces such those for
+This appendix lists the namespace IDs for some potentially interesting namespaces such those for
 {{RFC8499}} domain name system (DNS), {{RFC1738}} uniform resource locators (URLs), {{X660}} object identifiers (OIDs), and {{X500}} distinguished names (DNs).

 ~~~~ code